How To Use A Semicolon: The Ultimate Guide

 How to use a semicolon?
 Semicolons are perhaps one of the most misunderstood punctuation marks in the writing.
 In this article, we’ll discuss what semicolons are and why we use them.

-What is a Semicolon and Why do we use it
+What is a Semicolon and Why Do We Use it?

 A semicolon is a punctuation mark that is used to join two independent clauses.
 The semicolon indicates that the two clauses are closely related and that they are coordinating conjunction (such as “and” or “but”).